Crispin Chettri

-Crispin Chettri (born 20 January 1975) is an Indian professional football manager and former footballer, who is currently the head coach of Indian Women's League club Odisha and the India national team.
+Crispin Chettri (born 20 January 1975) is an Indian football manager and former footballer, who is currently serving as the head coach of the India women's national football team.
+He also served as the head coach of the Indian women's club Odisha.
 He has also represented India at the youth level internationally.

 Early life

 Chettri hails from Kurseong, located in the Darjeeling district, West Bengal.

 Playing career

 Chettri has represented the clubs Mohun Bagan, Tollygunge Agragami and United SC in the domestic leagues.
 He represented Assam at the state level in Santosh Trophy and also later represented Bengal, Maharashtra and Sikkim.

 International career

 Chettri was selected for the Indian youth team that toured Mauritius in 1999.
 He represented the Indian U19 team at the 2000 AFC Youth Championship qualifiers held at Sri Lanka in 2000.

 Coaching career

 Chettri had his first coaching job as the assistant manager of the Kolkata club Mohammedan SC which was playing in the I-League.